Aagam2020/Shahportfolio/final_project_Aagam2.md

 ## Recommendations

-Expand Youth-Focused Mental Health Programs: On-Campus Support: Colleges and universities should enhance counseling services and provide mental health resources tailored to the needs of young adults.
+**Expand Youth-Focused Mental Health Programs**: On-Campus Support: Colleges and universities should enhance counseling services and provide mental health resources tailored to the needs of young adults.

 **Early-Career Interventions**: Employers hiring recent graduates should implement wellness programs addressing the specific challenges of early-career employees.